wp-plugins/military-discount/readme.txt

 = Is there a minimum API usage I must meet? =

 There's no minimum API usage, and we do not automatically disable accounts for inactivity.
-You'll simply need to maintain your account with <a href="https://www.mashape.com/gruntroll/military-verification/pricing" target="_blank">Mashape</a> in order to receive continued access to providing verified military discounts.
+You'll simply need to maintain your account with <a href="https://www.mashape.com/gruntroll/military-verification/pricing">Mashape</a> in order to receive continued access to providing verified military discounts.

 = Are there any caveats I should know about? =

 For security purposes, we opted to alter our verification method (following Patch 1.2) by removing our requirement for Social Security number and instead requiring Date of Birth.
-The potential risk is a small potential for "false positive" results, though we find this to be a very rare occurrence.
-Additionally, it's a great benefit to remove the risks associated with allowing SSN to pass through your networks and ours.
+The potential risk is a small potential for "false positive" results, though this is a very rare occurrence.

 = Do I need a programmer/developer to install this plugin? = No. By following the instructions in the Plugin Settings, you should be offering